ABA therapy, or Applied Behavioral Analysis, is an evidenced-based therapy that focuses on improving

 • Maintaining appropriate eye contact

-• Identifying and understanding social cues
+• Identifying and understanding social cues - It promotes independence.

 For a parent of a challenged child, it can often seem like doing everything for their child is the easiest way